AI-Supported Science Research Workflow (Biology Example)

 - Wildlife & Ecology Studies Worldwide — useful for ecological or environmental topics

-- American Chemical Society (ACS) Journals — useful for biochemical or small molecule research
+- American Chemical Society Journals — useful for biochemical or small molecule research

 - Nature Online — high-impact; helpful for identifying major studies